bitfireAT/davx5-manual/settings.rst

    Clears the app key stores where both previously trusted and rejected certificates are saved.
 If those certificates are encountered again, they will have to be verified again.

 App permissions
-   Opens the dialog where you can manage DAV⁵ permissions.
+   Opens the dialog where you can manage DAVx⁵ permissions.

+Notification settings
+   Allows you to change appearance and priority of various DAVx⁵ notifications.

+Reset hints
+   When DAVx⁵ is started the first time, there are some setup hints.
+Use this option to make all hints that have been previously dismissed re-appear (if applicable).

+Tasks app
+   Select your preferred tasks app.
+Tasks are only synchronized with the selected app.

 Account settings